 Mistake 1: Being too hands off

-Many leaders confuse empowerment with laissez faire leadership.
-This leads them to be so hands off that they don’t know what’s happening on their team and often can’t intervene before things go sideways.
+Many leaders confuse empowerment with laissez faire leadership and this leads them to be so hands off that they don't know what's happening on their team and often can't intervene before things go completely off the rails.
 They think that hands off means they are giving their people the room they need to operate.
 Unfortunately, they become really hands on when things go wrong, which they inevitably do.

 Once things go wrong these leaders make a 180-degree turn and become over-involved micromanagers in an effort to restore order avoid blame.
 They don't understand the difference between accountability and micromanagement and don't understand how to empower their team.
 This engenders resentment from those who would have benefited from clearer instructions or guidance before things went wrong and are now feeling the burden of blame.